-Instrument Purpose Key Features Compensation Policies Set out the approach to compensation governance and the management of compensation risk. > The policies are guided by the FSB Principles, and detail, among other things, the requirements intended to align compensation with performance outcomes, current and potential risks, and the time horizon of risks.
-Compensation "Malus and Clawback" Standard Addresses circumstances in which: (i) unvested deferred variable compensation, vested but unpaid share units, or vested but unexercised stock options may be reduced or cancelled ("malus"); and (ii) paid deferred cash awards, cash paid in respect of vested share units, or gains realized on the exercise of stock options may be recouped ("clawback"). , The malus and clawback provisions may be applied in the event of misconduct (including a material breach of the Code of Conduct), participation in, or responsibility for, conduct that resulted in a material failure of risk management, or a restatement of published consolidated financial statements.
-Minimum Compensation Deferral Standard Outlines the minimum requirements for the deferral of variable compensation. > Minimum deferral requirements are intended to align compensation with the risk time horizon and to motivate senior employees to create longer-term value.
+Instrument Purpose Key Features Compensation Policies Set out the approach to compensation governance and the management of compensation risk.
+The policies are guided by the FSB Principles, and detail, among other things, the requirements intended to align compensation with performance outcomes, current and potential risks, and the time horizon of risks.
+No changes were made to the compensation policies in the most recently completed financial year.
+Compensation "Malus and Clawback" Standard Addresses circumstances in which: (i) unvested deferred variable compensation, vested but unpaid share units, or vested but unexercised stock options may be reduced or cancelled ("malus"); and (ii) paid deferred cash awards, cash paid in respect of vested share units, or gains realized on the exercise of stock options may be recouped ("clawback").
+The malus and clawback provisions may be applied in the event of misconduct (including a material breach of the Code of Conduct), participation in, or responsibility for, conduct that resulted in a material failure of risk management, or a restatement of published consolidated financial statements.
+Minimum Compensation Deferral Standard Outlines the minimum requirements for the deferral of variable compensation.
+Minimum deferral requirements are intended to align compensation with the risk time horizon and to motivate senior employees to create longer-term value.
 Employees in scope of this standard are required to defer at least 40% of their variable compensation for a period of three to four years.
-Minimum Share Ownership Standard Sets out the minimum levels of share ownership required of certain senior executives, which is intended to further align executive interests with those of shareholders. > Requires the CEO to maintain share ownership equal to seven times annual base salary, which also extends for two years into retirement.
+Minimum Share Ownership Standard Sets out the minimum levels of share ownership required of certain senior executives, which is intended to further align executive interests with those of shareholders.
+Requires the CEO to maintain share ownership equal to seven times annual base salary, which also extends for two years into retirement.
 Requires each leader of Lifeco's major business segments to maintain share ownership equal to two and a half times their annual base salary.
 Additional information can be found in the section entitled "Share Ownership Requirements".
-Annual review of compensation and risk alignment An annual review of the alignment of variable compensation with sound risk management practices and risk considerations, conducted by the CRO. , The CRO reports to the Human Resources Committees on the alignment of Lifeco's compensation practices with the FSB Principles, as well as on the impact of aggregate variable compensation on the strength of Lifeco's capital base.
-The CRO also comments on whether adjustments to compensation should be considered at the aggregate level based on the alignment of Lifeco's risk profile and risk appetite across all major risk types (including market, liquidity, credit insurance and operational risks), and for select executives, based on their consideration of relevant risk limits and budgets, and their alignment with risk policies and the Code of Conduct.
-Insider Trading Policy Maintains the alignment of employee interest with those of shareholders. , Prohibits the purchase of financial instruments, including prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in the market value of equity securities (or equivalents such as deferred share units and performance share units, the value of which is derived from equity securities) granted by Lifeco or any of its subsidiaries as compensation.
-Prohibits the buying or selling of any securities of Lifeco or of its public affiliates.
+Annual review of compensation and risk alignment An annual review of the alignment of variable compensation with sound risk management practices and risk considerations, conducted by the CRO.
+The CRO reports to the Human Resources Committees on the alignment of Lifeco's compensation practices with the FSB Principles, as well as on the impact of aggregate variable compensation on the strength of Lifeco's capital base.
+The CRO also comments on whether adjustments to compensation should be considered at the aggregate level based on the alignment of Lifeco's risk profile and risk appetite across all major risk types (including market, liquidity, credit, insurance and operational risks), and for select executives, based on their consideration of relevant risk limits and budgets, and their alignment with risk policies and the Code of Conduct.
+Insider Trading Policy Maintains the alignment of employee interest with those of shareholders.
+Prohibits the purchase of financial instruments, including prepaid variable forward contracts, equity swaps, collars or units of exchange funds, that are designed to hedge or offset a decrease in the market value of equity securities (or equivalents such as deferred share units and performance share units, the value of which is derived from equity securities) granted by Lifeco or any of its subsidiaries as compensation.
+Prohibits the buying or selling of any securities of Lifeco or of its public affiliates with the intention of reselling or repurchasing them within a six-month period in expectation of a short-term rise or fall in the market price of the securities, or generally selling such securities, directly or indirectly, if not owned or fully paid.